Katy tests money-saving apps, tools, and websites to find ones that are legitimate, easy to use, and effective to share with readers.

 When this happened to me, the friends I was traveling with pointed me to AirHelp to take care of it.
 The company files the claim on your behalf and takes a portion of the compensation.
 Find out how to use AirHelp and whether they're legit.

 In many situations, airlines will have to pay you extra when they cancel or just delay your flight.
 They're not upfront about it because they don't want to pay you, but it's worth it to know your rights.

 It can be such a pain to take this issue to an airline, though, which is why AirHelp does it for you.

 AirHelp’s commission is about 25% in most EU cases.
 It can be a bit more for flights that originated outside of the EU.
 You can find a complete explanation of their fees in their Fee List.

 How They Get Paid

 How does AirHelp earn its money?
 Any time you use a business’s services make sure you understand how they profit.
-It’s a great way to filter out scams.
-If they make their money in a legitimate way that they’re totally clear about
+It’s a great way to filter out scams to see if they make their money in a legitimate way that they’re totally clear about.

 AirHelp takes their smallest commission on EC 261 flights.
 EC 261 is legislation that requires airlines to compensate you for certain delays or cancellations within the EU or for flights leaving the EU.
 If your situation qualifies for this, they take 25% of the fee.